John Garfield: Death

 On May 9, 1952, Garfield moved out of his New York apartment for the last time, indicating to friends that the separation from his wife Robbe was not temporary.
 He confided to columnist Earl Wilson that he would soon be divorced.
 Close friends speculated that it was his wife's opposition to his planned confession in Look magazine that triggered the separation.
 He heard that a HUAC investigator was reviewing his testimony for possible perjury charges.
-His agent reported that 20th Century-Fox wanted him for a film called Taxi but would not even begin talks unless the investigation concluded in his favor.
-Three actor friends, Canada Lee, Mady Christians and J. Edward Bromberg, had all recently died after being listed by the committee.
+His agent reported that Twentieth Century-Fox wanted him for a film titled Taxi but would not begin talks unless the investigation concluded in his favor.

-On the morning of May 20, Garfield, against his doctor's strict orders, played several strenuous sets of tennis with a friend, mentioning the fact that he had not been to bed the night before.
-He met actress Iris Whitney for dinner and afterward became ill, complaining that he felt chilled.
-She took him to her apartment, where he refused to let her call a doctor and instead went to bed.
+On the morning of May 20, Garfield, against his doctor's strict orders, played several strenuous sets of tennis with a friend, mentioning that he had not slept well the night before.
+He met actress Iris Whitney for dinner and afterward became ill, complaining that he felt chills.
+She took him to her apartment, where he refused to allow her to phone a doctor and instead went to bed.
 The next morning, she found him dead.
-Long-term heart problems, allegedly aggravated by the stress of his blacklisting, had led to his death at the age of 39.
+Long-term heart problems, which some believed to have been aggravated by the stress of the congressional inquiry, had caused his death at the age of 39.

-The funeral was the largest in New York since Rudolph Valentino's, with over ten thousand people crowding the streets outside.
-The media circus surrounding Garfield's death led to a running joke, "John Garfield Still Dead Syndrome", that parodied the phenomenon; it would later inspire "Generalissimo Francisco Franco is still dead" in the 1970s after Francisco Franco's protracted terminal illness.
-Garfield's estate, valued at "more than $100,000", was left entirely to his wife.
+Garfield's funeral was the largest in New York since that of Rudolph Valentino, with more than 10,000 crowding the streets outside.
+The media coverage of Garfield's death led to a running joke, "John Garfield Still Dead Syndrome", that parodied the phenomenon; it would later inspire "Generalissimo Francisco Franco is still dead" in the 1970s after Francisco Franco's protracted terminal illness.
+Garfield's estate, valued at more than $100,000, was left entirely to his wife.
 Shortly afterward, the HUAC closed its investigation of Garfield, leaving him in the clear.
 He was interred at Westchester Hills Cemetery in Hastings-on-Hudson, Westchester County, New York.